 Search Engine Optimisation

 Search Engine Optimisation (SEO) is the process by which your website ranks as highly as possible in the natural search engine results i.e. the unpaid results rather than the pay-per-click adverts.
-In the UK Google is used for more than 90% of internet searches so our SEO efforts tend to be concentrated on the Google rankings.
-Organic Page 1 rankings achieved through SEO can be a much more cost-effective way of attracting high visitor numbers to your website.
+In the UK Google is used for more than 90% of internet searches so SEO efforts tend to be concentrated on the Google rankings.
+However, the techniques used to achieve good Google rankings will almost always achieve good rankings on other search engines such as Bing.

 A primary set of keywords is established for which a website can achieve a high ranking.
 These are not always the most competitive keywords, but those most likely to increase visitor numbers to the website and which will be most likely to convert into a lead.

-Many on-site SEO activities are one-off activities implemented in the early stages of an SEO campaign.
-The areas that this focuses on are described in more detail below:
+Many on-site SEO activities are one-off activities implemented in the early stages of an SEO campaign and focuses on the following areas: